ciao-project/ciao/ciao-scheduler/README.md

   * compute node location (eg: geography, rack)
   * VM or docker image cache state (ie: try to preclude network pulls at workload launch time)
+* NUMA:
+  * We really really do not want to export compute node topology up to the workload creator.
+And we really really do not want consumers of the cloud trying to write workloads or applications which have to have a specific NUMA hardware topology and are coded to that in the hopes of somehow getting better performance...in a general purpose compute cloud.
+This is highly unlikely to actually lead to deterministically better performance for the user workload.
+  * Nevertheless it might make sense to articulate you want for example your network related workload to only run within a compute node on the NUMA node that contains a specific hardware capability (ie: PCI id, or...the special high performance NIC).
+We could address this need by running multiple normal launcher agents on a compute node:  one per NUMA node (each started in a cgroup to insure their process scheduling and ram placement is node local) and one more for the overall node.
+So a basic two socket system would have three launcher agents.
+Each would be aware of resources, with resource over counting.
+Resources consumed by the whole node would automatically be observed as consumed (by something...don't need to care what) from the NUMA-node-specific launcher agents.
+    Similarly NUMA-node-specific resource consumption would automatically
+    be observed as consumed (by something...don't need to care what) from the whole compute node launcher agent perspective.
+  * And it may not matter anyway for this use case.
+The kernel could automatically (or launcher explicitly) cause page migration and IRQ/CPU affinity in response to use.
+Plus if the workload is significant, it can get more streaming RAM bandwidth by using both nodes of two socket system.
+  * Collect experimental data and decide a path.